redis-applied-ai/redis-retrieval-optimizer/README.md

 ### Corpus

 This is the full set of documents you'll be searching against.
-It’s what gets indexed into Redis.
+It's what gets indexed into Redis.
 The default assumption is that each document has a `text` field to search or embed, but you can customize this using a corpus processor.

 **General structure**: